The Bogoliubov free energy functional I. Existence of minimizers and phase diagram

 \begin{theorem}[Grand canonical critical temperature] Let $(\gamma,\alpha,\rho_0)$ be a minimizing triple of \eqref{def:grandcanonicalminimization} at temperature $T$ and chemical potential $\mu$.
 There is a function $h_2:(8\pi,\infty)\to\mathbb{R}$ with $\lim_{\nu\to8\pi}h_2(\nu)=0.44$ such that \begin{enumerate} \item $\rho_0\neq 0$ if $T<\left(\frac{\sqrt{\pi}}{2\zeta(3/2)}\frac{8\pi}{\nu}\right)^{2/3}\left(\frac{\mu}{a}\right)^{2/3}+h_2(\nu)\mu+o(\mu)$ \item $\rho_0= 0$ if $T>\left(\frac{\sqrt{\pi}}{2\zeta(3/2)}\frac{8\pi}{\nu}\right)^{2/3}\left(\frac{\mu}{a}\right)^{2/3}+h_2(\nu)\mu+o(\mu)$. \end{enumerate} \end{theorem} We refer to \cite{NapReuSol2-15} for the proof of these statements.\\

 The second main result of \cite{NapReuSol2-15} provides an expansion of the canonical free energy \eqref{def:canonicalminimization} in the dilute limit.
-Here, we only state what happens for $\nu=\widehat{V}(0)/a\to8\pi$.
+Here, we only state what happens for $\nu=\widehat{V}(0)/a\to8\pi$, which is a corollary of Theorem 10 in \cite{NapReuSol2-15}.
 We need to define an integral first: